 Most people don’t define their goals well enough and spend enough time on an action plan.

 You need to break down your goal and define it more precisely.
 It would help if you also had a roadmap to achieve it.
 So let’s look at the “50 pounds” goal I mentioned above.
 Instead, it may look like this:

 “I am going to lose 50 pounds of body fat and retain my muscle mass.
-I’m going to do that by changing my diet and apply a training program that will sustain that goal.”
+I’m going to do that by changing my diet and applying a training program that will sustain that goal.”

 Do you see the difference?
-Of course, the action plan should be even more detailed than this, with timeline and detailed steps to achieve the primary goal.
+Of course, the action plan should be even more detailed than this, with a timeline and detailed steps to achieve the primary goal.

 A way to simplify this is the SMART method.
 Make your goals: